dftbplus/recipes/docs/interfaces/ase/sockets/sockets.rst

       <<< "geo.gen"
     }

-The calculation of a water cluster is performed without self-consistency cycles and the required Slater-Koster files in the top-level directory (same folder as `dftb_in.hsd`)::
+The calculation of a water molecule is performed without self-consistency cycles and the required Slater-Koster files in the top-level directory (same folder as `dftb_in.hsd`)::